alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 **3 - Produce Cuisine Density Map:** Using the restaurant geographic information and the provided “sydney.geojson” file, write a python function to show a cuisine density map where each suburb is colour-coded by the number of restaurants that serve a particular cuisine.
 Use Geopandas.

-**4 - Tableau Dashboard for quick insights:** Can you generate a Tableau dashboard that visualise some of the graphs/plots to answer some of the EDA questions above?
+**4 - Tableau Dashboard for quick insights:** Can you generate a Tableau dashboard that visualises some of the graphs/plots to answer some of the EDA questions above?
 Also, can you share this dashboard on the Tableau public?

 ### Part B – Predictive Modelling
 In this part, you are expected to apply predictive modelling to predict/classify the success of the restaurants.